YouTube for Creators eligibility requirements

 To find out if you qualify for the YouTube for Creators programme, check your channel's upload activity, subscriber count and watch time.

-- Number of videos that you've uploaded: Go to Creator Studio > Video Manager to see uploaded videos.
+- Number of videos that you've uploaded: Open the Videos page of YouTube Studio beta to see uploaded videos.